Leafwing-Studios/leafwing-website/content/projects/index.md

-Join our the *Emergence*  [Discord](https://discord.com/invite/GyTG5KT352) or check out the repo on [GitHub](https://github.com/leafwing-studios/emergence) to follow along---and contribute!---as we turn our prototype into a complete game!
+Join our the *Emergence*  [Discord](https://discord.com/invite/GyTG5KT352) or check out the repo on [GitHub](https://github.com/leafwing-studios/emergence) to follow along—and contribute!—as we turn our prototype into a complete game!

 ## Open Source Contributions